Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

  -- Treaty Articles: gbbf_**
  -- Trigger Loc: <module>_**
  -- War Goals: gbbf_**
- ** <module> should be replaced with according to which module the object belongs to, i.e. "grefm_bavarocracy_progressbar"

 - Variables should be handled with the following conventions:
  -- Prefix with the module the variable belongs to (i.e. gbbf_, grefm_, balkfm_, etc)